 Forming a team is about “fit”.
-I define fit as the complimentary abilities and personalities of individuals involved in the business.
-Fit is particularly important in early stages when the business consists of founders and early employees.
+I define fit as the complementary abilities and personalities of individuals involved in the business.
+Fit is particularly important in the early stages when the business consists of founders and early employees.
 As the business grows larger the sense of camaraderie among all team members may decrease.
 Startup firms must work diligently to maintain the entrepreneurial spirit or personality of the business as the team members grow.

 Considerations for Formation of a Business Team

 The startup team forms continuously throughout the lifecycle of the business.
 Below is an overview of the stages of team growth that a business undergoes.

 - Culture and Fit